kqf/root-recipes/README.md

     main()
 ```
 It's a good starting point to create own layout.
 The main tricks are margins (to align the pads) and `THstack` configurations to adjust fonts.
 It turns out that `THstack` shares lots of properties with `TH1`, and axes can be configured using stacks (which is weird).
-All "magic" numbers within the `panelplot` definition are indeed magic (don't change them unless you know what you are doing).
+All "magic" numbers within the `bipanel` definition are indeed magic (don't change them unless you know what you are doing).

 ## Libraries
 There is solid support of python versions of ROOT modules in [scikit-hep](https://github.com/scikit-hep/), the most commonly used are